Cam Thomas Who Worked Out For The Indiana Pacers Before The Draft Has Twitter Freaking Out About How Good He Is For The Brooklyn Nets

-Twitter Is Freaking Out About This Player On The Brooklyn Nets And His Name Isn't Kevin Durant, Kyrie Irving Or James Harden
+Another Star On The Brooklyn Nets?
+His Name Isn’t Kevin Durant, Kyrie Irving Or James Harden

 Before the NBA Draft, teams bring many players in for workouts to meet them face to face and watch them workout.